How do I use the Library?

 Get a Library card?

-Library cards can only be issued in person at the Transylvania County Library.
-Library cards are available free of charge to anyone who lives, works, attends school or owns property in Transylvania County.
-Others may purchase a non-resident borrower’s card for $20 per year.
-Cards can only be issued in person and a valid picture identification card with current mailing address is required in order to receive a library card.
-A parent or guardian must be present for a child under 14 to be issued a card.
+Library cards are available free of charge to Transylvania County residents and property owners.
+Library cards are issued in person only and a valid picture identification card with current mailing address is required.
+A parent or guardian must be present for a child under 12 to be issued a card.

 There is no charge for the first replacement of a lost or damaged library card.
 Each subsequent lost cards can be replaced for $2.
 To get your replacement card, bring a valid picture identification card with your current mailing address to the Library’s Circulation Desk.